MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/sales/tax-information-not-updated.md

 ---
 title: Tax information not updated if sales order location is changed
-description: If the site, warehouse, or delivery address is changed on a sales order header, the case tax information isn't updated on the lines.
-You must do this manually.
+description: Introduces a by-design behavior where you should manually update tax information if the site, warehouse, or delivery address is changed on a sales order header.
 author: Henrikan
 ms.date: 06/24/2021
 ms.topic: troubleshooting